espocrm/documentation/docs/administration/commands.md

 !!! note

     You can run `php command.php` instead of `bin/command`.
 May be reasonable if there's no execute permission for *bin/command*.
+To grant execute permission run `chmod +x bin/command`.

 ## List of available commands